 For each receiver station, the transmitter in the other well traverses the interval of interest at a logging speed of 2,000 to 5,000 ft/h [600 to 1,520 m/h].
 Once a complete transmitter traverse, or profile, is collected for a receiver position, the receiver tool is repositioned, and the process is repeated.

 Once all the receiver positions have been logged, the DeepLook-EM interwell resistivity distributions are exported to a field model compiled using Petrel seismic-to-simulation software.
 The resulting data integration and interpretation provide critical crosswell insight for fluid tracking of water and steam, detecting bypassed pay, and optimizing reservoir characterization.

-DeepLook-EM technology accurately images fluid flow on a reservoir scale for ADCO.
+DeepLook-EM service accurately images fluid flow on a reservoir scale for ADCO.